kissholic/mg_linuxrc/README.md

 # mg_vimrc
-This is a personal vim configuration
+This project is my personal linux configuration,including vimrc bashrc to be continued...